blackbaud/stache1/guide/index.md

 # Developer Guide
 {% include note.html priority='medium' note='TO DO:  Work with BB legal to develop a Developer Terms of Use.' %}

 The {{ site.productname }} Web API is designed to help you unlock your key {{ site.productname }} data by allowing developers to create applications that manage constituents, addresses, email addresses, attributes, etc.  Since the {{ site.productname }} Web API is organized around REST, it's very easy to write and test applications.
-You can use your browser to access URLs, and you can use pretty much any HTTP client in any programming language to interact with the API.
-Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
+You can use your browser and pretty much any HTTP client in any programming language to interact with the Web API.
+Our Web API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
 JSON will be returned in all responses from the API, including errors.

 <p class="alert alert-info">Note that by using Blackbaud developer tools, you accept our <a href="{{ '/legal/' | prepend: site.baseurl }}" class="alert-link">Developer Terms of Use</a>. </p>

 ## Audience
 {% include note.html priority='medium' note='TO DO:  Review with Partnership Team and Product Management<p>TO DO:  Provide email form to contact product management and global partnership team</p>' %}

-Currently, the RE NXT API is only available to a limited group of Blackbaud partners.
+Currently, the RE NXT API is only available to a select group of Blackbaud partners.
 Over time, as the API matures, we will open the API to a wider audience.
 If you are an existing of potential Blackbaud Partner and are interested in building an integration or 3rd party product that integrates with our APIs, we encourage you to contact our Partnership team.
 If all goes well, you can apply to one of our API products within the developer portal.
 For details, see our <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial.

 This documentation is designed for people familiar with HTTP programming and RESTful programming concepts.
 You should also be familiar with the Raiser's Edge from a user's and administrator's point of view.
 There are many HTTP RESTful tutorials available on the Web, including using cURL and Fiddler to make and test HTTP requests.
 If you are unfamiliar with HTTP programming and RESTful Web APIs, we recommend spending some time reviewing <a href="{{ '/guide/#web-api-fundamentals' | prepend: site.baseurl }}" >Web API Fundamentals</a>.